 To achieve this, you’ll need the distinct-but-complementary skills of a User Experience (UX) Designer and a User Interface (UI) Designer.

 The UX Designer’s job is all about finding out what customers need through research and then using this insight to create and test early designs (wireframes) with representative customers.
 These can then be developed into interactive prototypes that can be further tested and iterated upon.

 It’s typically at this prototyping stage that a UI Designer can add the most value.
-They can help to transform the experience into something delightful through visual design, colour, typography, layout, and branding.
+They can help to transform the experience into something delightful through visual design, color, typography, layout, and branding.
 To get the best results, UX and UI Designers should work in close collaboration.